awsdocs/amazon-ec2-user-guide/doc_source/elastic-ip-addresses-eip.md

 If you have released your Elastic IP address, you might be able to recover it\.
 The following rules apply:
 + You can only recover an Elastic IP address that was originally allocated for use in EC2\-VPC, or that was moved from EC2\-Classic to EC2\-VPC\.
-+ You cannot recover an Elastic IP address if it has been allocated to another AWS account, or if it will result you in exceeding your Elastic IP address limit\.
++ You cannot recover an Elastic IP address if it has been allocated to another AWS account, or if it will result in your exceeding your Elastic IP address limit\.
 + You cannot recover tags associated with an Elastic IP address\.

 Currently, you can recover an Elastic IP address using the Amazon EC2 API or a command line tool only\.